 This interim guideline has been developed to help practitioners who cannot interact with their clients other than by remote means of communication due to COVID-19.
 It sets out requirements for remote verification of client identity and the legal framework and required standards for the use of electronic signatures.

-The interim guideline will continue to apply while New Zealand is in the traffic light system until the interim guideline is revoked and notice of its revocation is published on the Toitū Te Whenua website.
+The interim guideline will continue to apply until the interim guideline is revoked and notice of its revocation is published on the Toitū Te Whenua website.

 In deciding whether or not a property transaction can proceed in the current environment practitioners and their clients must consider the implications of COVID-19 restrictions for the other aspects of the transaction, including whether or not settlement should be deferred.
 Practitioners should follow relevant advice and guidance published by the Property Law Section of the New Zealand Law Society in that regard.